 - 2.25 There is no requirement under law or accounting standards for financial statements to distinguish between realised profits and unrealised profits or between distributable profits and non-distributable profits.
 Paragraph 2.16 above draws attention to the need for companies to maintain sufficient records to enable them to distinguish between those profits that are available for distribution and those which are not. - 2.26 The guidance at 2.16 above is likely to be of greater significance when reporting under IFRSs or using the fair value accounting rules under UK GAAP than has previously been the case.
-One reason for this is that the restriction in the Accounting Regulations that only profits realised at the balance sheet date may be included in the profit and loss account does not apply in these cases. - 2.27 It may be thought helpful to users of financial statements if there is an indication of which reserves are distributable but, as noted above, there is no legal requirement to do so11.
-In to give a true and fair view, does not apply for this purpose.
-However, the requirements of IAS 1 impose a similar requirement to 'present fairly'.
+One reason for this is that the restriction in the Accounting Regulations that only profits realised at the balance sheet date may be included in the profit and loss account does not apply in these cases. - 2.27 It may be thought helpful to users of financial statements if there is an indication of which reserves are distributable but, as noted above, there is no legal requirement to do so16.
+In some cases, there may be practical difficulties with providing such an analysis.
+For example, there may be uncertainties about whether certain profits are realised or unrealised.
+There is generally no need for directors to form a view on whether profits are realised unless they intend to utilise them to make a distribution.